Mikhail Trufanov: Biography

 Mikhail Pavlovich Trufanov was born November 22, 1921, in village of Nyzhnie Peny, Kursk Governorate, Soviet Russia (now Rakityansky District, Belgorod Oblast) in a working-class family.

 Soon the family moved to industrial city Makeevka located in eastern Ukraine within the Donetsk Province, 25 km (16 mi) from the Donetsk city.
 Here, Trufanov spent his childhood and teenage years.
 This time impressions influenced in the future on the formation of the young artist and choose the theme for his main paintings.

 In 1937-1940, Trufanov studied at the Odessa Art School, which ended only after World War II in 1945.
 In 1941–1944, Trufanov took part in the Great Patriotic War.
 He was wounded and received military awards.

 In 1945, Trufanov joined the painting department of the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin.
 He studied of Boris Fogel, Leonid Ovsannikov, Alexander Zaytsev.

 In 1951, Trufanov graduated from Ilya Repin Institute in Boris Ioganson personal Art Studio.
 His graduation work was a historical painting named "In the headquarters of Kovpak", dedicated to partisan movement in the years of the Great Patriotic War.

 Starting in 1951, Michael Trufanov participated in Art Exhibitions.
 He painted portraits, genre compositions and landscapes, and worked in oil painting, drawing and printing.
 Widely known artist received for the painting "Furnaceman" (1954, Tretyakov Gallery).
 Solo Exhibitions by Michael Trufanov was in Leningrad in 1986.

-The appearance of a new hero, a new image of working man in Soviet art of the 1950s was connected with the painting "Furnaceman" and other works by Trufanov.
-They embody a collective image of blast-furnace operators, miners, steelworkers, and brought the author well-deserved recognition.
+Trufanov’s Furnaceman and related works are linked to the emergence of a new heroic image of industrial workers in Soviet art of the 1950s, depicting a collective figure of laborers such as miners, steelworkers, and blast-furnace operators, and contributing to his recognition.

 In 1951, Trufanov was admitted to the Leningrad Union of Artists.
 In 1963 he was awarded the honorary title of Honored Artist of Russian Federation.

 Mikhail Pavlovich Trufanov died on April 24, 1988, in Leningrad.
 His paintings reside in State Russian Museum, State Tretyakov Gallery, in the lot of Art museums and private collections in Russia, England, China, Japan, in the U.S., and throughout the world.